sileneundula/libsumatracrypt-rs/README.md

 ![Crates.io Total Downloads](https://img.shields.io/crates/d/libsumatracrypt-rs?style=flat-square)
 | ![Discord](https://img.shields.io/discord/1261440665821253632?style=flat-square&logo=Discord)

-`libsumatracrypt-rs` is an **Open-Source Cryptography Library** written in pure-rust that is **Strictly-and-Inherently-Secure-By-Design**, has **Ease of Access**, has **Strong Documentation**, and offers extensions of **Advanced Cryptography** while maintaining a simple-to-use interface.
+`libsumatracrypt-rs` is an **open-source cryptography library** written in pure-rust that is **strictly-and-inherently-secure-by-design**, has **ease of access**, has **strong documentation**, and offers extensions of **Advanced Cryptography** while maintaining a simple-to-use interface.
 It uses the `Sumatracrypt-Standardized-API-Model` to offer an easy-to-use API interface that is hard to blunder by design.
 It has loads of documentation detailing out certain design choices, how it works under-the-hood, among other things.
 It is:

 * easy-to-use